Accident with monster truck in Haaksbergen

 On 28 October 2015 the Court of Overijssel (District of Almelo) ruled in administrative law proceedings that the Municipality of Haaksbergen was wrong to issue a licence for the event featuring the monster truck.
 The Court held that the assessment of the risks before the event had been inadequate, and the municipality had been negligent in its appraisal.
 Click here to read the decision of the Court.
 Haaksbergen local authority did not file appeal from this decision.

 On 15 April 2016 the Court of Overijssel (district of Almelo) convicted both the driver of the monster truck and the event’s organiser in the criminal proceedings.
 The driver was sentenced to 15 months in prison.
 In addition, he may not work as a stuntman for 5 years.
 The Court furthermore held that the attachment of the monster truck was lawful and that the vehicle would be sold.
 The proceeds must be used to pay creditors.
 The organiser of the event must pay a fine of € 25,000 if the organisation commits another criminal offence within the next 2 years.
 Meanwhile it has become apparent that the director and the foundation have appealed against the rulings.
-It is not known yet when the court of appeal will take the criminal case under consideration.
+The suspects are due to appear before the three-judge criminal division of the Court of Appeal Arnhem-Leeuwarden on 17 and 23 April (and possibly on 24 April) 2018.
+The Court of Appeal will deliver its ruling some weeks after the hearing.
+For more information about this case, please click here.

 Haaksbergen local authority will not be prosecuted as authorities have immunity from prosecution.
 This is the subject of political and legal debate.